fantomsam/Up-Down-Counter/README.md

-## VHDL Example for a Up/Down Counter
+## VHDL Example for a Up/Down Counter with reset and under/overflow limitation